Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-The median time to disposition (half-life) for applications examined by CHIN, RICKY is 26 months.
-This places the examiner in the 60% percentile for prosecution speed.
-Prosecution timelines are slightly faster than average with this examiner.
+The median time to disposition (half-life) for applications examined by CHIN, RICKY is 39 months.
+This places the examiner in the 27% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

-Conducting an examiner interview provides a -0.3% benefit to allowance rate for applications examined by CHIN, RICKY.
-This interview benefit is in the 10% percentile among all examiners.
-Note: Interviews show limited statistical benefit with this examiner compared to others, though they may still be valuable for clarifying issues.
+Conducting an examiner interview provides a +7.8% benefit to allowance rate for applications examined by CHIN, RICKY.
+This interview benefit is in the 37% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

-This examiner withdraws rejections or reopens prosecution in 83.3% of appeals filed.
-This is in the 73% percentile among all examiners.
-Of these withdrawals, 73.3% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
-The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.
+This examiner withdraws rejections or reopens prosecution in 84.2% of appeals filed.
+This is in the 78% percentile among all examiners.
+Of these withdrawals, 75.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
+Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
+Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: